The Emperor's New Clothes - Chamber Opera (op. 10, 1955)

 Complete recording of the world premiere

-Bertold Hummel has ventured from church music into the milieu of these cheerfully moralising yarn spinners and bag cutters.
-He summarised the individual images in strict musical forms and accompanied the burlesque events with a chamber orchestra of four woodwinds, a trumpet, three violas, two cellos, a double bass, piano and rich percussion, partly illustrative, partly contrapuntal.
-Despite the demands placed on the soloists and choir, his music is pleasing, although the instrumentation is occasionally a little perforated.
+Bertold Hummel has ventured from church music into the milieu of these cheerfully moralising yarn-spinners and bag-makers.
+He has condensed the individual scenes into rigorous musical forms and accompanied the burlesque proceedings with a chamber orchestra comprising four woodwinds, a trumpet, three violas, two cellos, a double bass, piano and a rich percussion section, in a manner that is partly illustrative, partly contrapuntal.
+Despite the demands placed on the soloists and choir, his music is pleasing, though the instrumentation is at times a little patchy.

-The Freiburg premiere under the musical direction of Günther Wich was staged by Reinhard Lehmann in Renate Riß's particularly attractive decorations, crowned by elegantly curved coat hangers.
-The Emperor was sung by Carl Schlottmann.
+The Freiburg premiere, conducted by Günther Wichs, was staged by Reinhard Lehmann in Renate Riß’s particularly charming set design, crowned by elegantly curved coat hangers.
+Carl Schlottmann sang the role of the Emperor.
 The entertaining little work was warmly received by the audience."

-Bertold Hummel has turned Andersen's fairy tale into an ironic musical joke.
-He has given each of the five pictures a self-contained musical form.
-In the second picture, where the two tailors Jacques and Christian make the court marshal believe he has new clothes, a satire of modern dance rhythms is pleasing....
-His chamber opera, which has now been premièred, shows the expert, the formal designer who gives nothing to himself or the audience.
+Bertold Hummel has turned Andersen’s fairy tale into an ironic musical farce.
+He has given each of the five scenes a self-contained musical form.
+In the second scene, as the two tailors Jacques and Christian try to pass off the new clothes to the court marshal, a parody of modern dance rhythms is particularly effective....
+His chamber opera, now receiving its world premiere, reveals a master craftsman and formal innovator who holds nothing back, neither for himself nor for the audience.